DV

 What is the difference between MSFT and MSFY?

-MSFT (Microsoft Corporation) tracks — with a dividend strategy, while MSFY (Kurv Yield Premium Strategy Microsoft ETF) tracks Microsoft (MSFT) with a covered call approach.
+MSFT (Microsoft Corporation) is a stock, while MSFY (Kurv Yield Premium Strategy Microsoft ETF) tracks Microsoft (MSFT) with a covered call approach.
 They are issued by — and Kurv respectively.

 Can I hold both MSFT and MSFY?